bfenetworks/ingress-bfe/docs/en_us/ingress/rewrite.md

 ### Add Query

-Use `bfe.ingress.kubernetes.io/rewrite-url.query-add` to add new query, the type of  `params`  should be dict.
+Use `bfe.ingress.kubernetes.io/rewrite-url.query-add` to add new query.

 For example：

 ```yaml
 bfe.ingress.kubernetes.io/rewrite-url.query-add: '[{"params": {"b": "2"}}]'
 ```

+Value of `params` field should be the added queries and the type of  `params` field should be dict.

 Corresponding scenario：